Skip to main menuSkip to main content

 Q. What is the definition of Unallocated Reserves in the Currency Composition of Official Foreign Exchange Reserves (COFER)?

-Unallocated Foreign Exchange Reserves: in the context of COFER, Unallocated FXR is a residual COFER category consisting of the difference between total FXR sourced from the International Financial Statistics (IFS) and the total allocated reserves in COFER.
-It has two components: (i) the total FXR of nonreporting countries; and (ii) the discrepancy (if any) between the IFS total FXR of COFER-reporting countries and the total allocated FXR in COFER.
+Until 2025Q3, the COFER dataset included “allocated” and “unallocated” foreign exchange reserves.
+“Allocated” foreign exchange reserves were the category in which reporting countries identify and report the currency of denomination of their foreign exchange reserves.
+“Unallocated” foreign exchange reserves were a residual category consisting of the difference between total foreign exchange reserves sourced from the International Liquidity database (formerly International Financial Statistics) and the total allocated reserves in COFER.
+“Unallocated” foreign exchange reserves had two components: (i) the total foreign exchange reserves of nonreporting countries; and (ii) the discrepancy (if any) between the International Liquidity database total foreign exchange reserves of COFER-reporting countries and the total allocated foreign exchange reserves in COFER.